spryker/spryker-docs/docs/acp/user/develop-an-app/develop-an-app.md

 ### Manifest

-The manifest file is the most important one for the App.
+The manifest file is the most important one for the app.
 It contains data that will be displayed in the App Store Catalog.
 You can use the [manifest code snippet](/docs/acp/user/develop-an-app/code-snippets/manifest.html) and update it to your needs.
 Add the manifest file to `config/app/manifest/en_US.json` of your app.

 Manifest files must have the local name as the filename, for example, `en_US.json`, and should be placed inside the `config/app/manifest` directory.

 ### Configuration

 The configuration file contains all necessary form fields for inputs required by the user of your app, to be displayed in the App Store Catalog.
 You can use the [configuration code snippet](/docs/acp/user/develop-an-app/code-snippets/configuration.html) and update it to your needs.
-Add this file to `config/app/configuration.json` of your App.
+Add this file to `config/app/configuration.json` of your app.

 ### Translation

 The translation file contains all translations for the form fields you’ve previously defined.
 You can use the Hello World [example translation file](/docs/acp/user/develop-an-app/code-snippets/translation.html) and update it to your needs.
-Add this file to `config/app/translation.json` of your App.
+Add this file to `config/app/translation.json` of your app.

 ## Add the registry (code)